Dertme314/xeno-fixes/context.md

 Download and install Microsoft Webview2.(https://go.microsoft.com/fwlink/?linkid=2124701)

-Download and install .NET Runtime 8.0.0(https://dotnet.microsoft.com/en-us/download/dotnet/8.0)If .NET 8.0 did not work try installing .NET Runtime 10.0 (https://dotnet.microsoft.com/en-us/download/dotnet/10.0)In rare cases, if the other UI does not open, installing node.js may help.(https://nodejs.org/en)

-Restart your PC after installing both.
+Download and install .NET Runtime 8.0.0(https://dotnet.microsoft.com/en-us/download/dotnet/8.0)If .NET 8.0 did not work try installing .NET Runtime 10.0 (https://dotnet.microsoft.com/en-us/download/dotnet/10.0)In rare cases, if the other UI does not open, installing node.js may help.(https://nodejs.org/en) sometimes pressing win+ r and going to %localappdata%/xeno and deleting everything can make it work Restart your PC after installing both.

 2. Issue: "Failed to Attach" Error